 Norristown is a medium-sized borough located in the state of Pennsylvania.
-With a population of 34,412 people and 20 constituent neighborhoods, Norristown is the 21st largest community in Pennsylvania.
-Norristown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 35,829 people and 21 constituent neighborhoods, Norristown is the 18th largest community in Pennsylvania.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Norristown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Norristown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Norristown is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Norristown who work in office and administrative support (15.38%), maintenance occupations (11.58%), and sales jobs (10.06%).
+There are especially a lot of people living in Norristown who work in office and administrative support (12.73%), food service (8.96%), and sales jobs (8.06%).

-In terms of college education, Norristown is nearly on par with the US average for all cities of 21.84%: 18.31% of adults 25 and older in Norristown have a bachelor's degree or advanced degree.
+The population of Norristown overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Norristown, 22.19% have at least a bachelor's degree.

 Norristown is an extremely ethnically-diverse borough.
 The people who call Norristown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Norristown residents report their race to be White, followed by Black or African-American.
+The greatest number of Norristown residents report their race to be Black or African-American, followed by White.
 Norristown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.77% of the borough’s residents.
-Important ancestries of people in Norristown include Irish, German, English, and Polish.
+People of Hispanic or Latino origin account for 27.15% of the borough’s residents.
+Important ancestries of people in Norristown include Italian, German, Irish, Polish, and Other Subsaharan African.

 The most common language spoken in Norristown is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.